 Emily Chambers for CoilLaw

-It’s natural for parents to want to blow off steam about their ex in front of their child, but think about it: If your child grows up learning to distrust their mother or father, or think about them in terms such as loser, deadbeat, cheater, crook, or liar, how will they end up thinking about other people and relationships when they are adults?
-Many children of parents who were volatile and used the children for their personal sounding board during their divorce wind up having commitment or trust issues in their adult relationships.
+It is natural for parents to want to blow off steam about their ex in front of their child, but think about it: if your child grows up learning to distrust their mother or father, or think about them in terms such as loser, deadbeat, cheater, crook, or liar, how will they end up thinking about other people and relationships?
+Children deserve to think the best of both their parents and to see them in a loving, positive light, regardless of what is going on between you and your ex.

 1. Don’t use your child as a delivery service between you and your ex-spouse.